-The Group and the Company assesses the possible default events within 12 months for the calculation of the 12-month ECL.
+The Company assesses the possible default events within 12 months for the calculation of the 12-month ECL.
 Given the investment policy, the probability of default for new instruments acquired is generally determined to be minimal and the expected loss given default ratio assumed to be 100%.